 Douglas College > Student Services > Essential Resources > IT Services > IT Security

-What should you do if you receive a spear-phishing email?
-Do not clink on any links or open any attachments.
-Instead send a copy to the help desk to report the phishing attempt.
+ATTENTION: Douglas College will never ask for passwords by email.
+If you receive a phishing email in your College email address, don’t click any links or open any attachments.
+Instead, send a copy to the CEIT Service Desk to report the phishing attempt.

 Hours of Service

 GET IT - IT Services for Students